 If they make the wrong decisions, you’ll have little chance to make the right ones.
-Your retirement could be hindered to a disastrous degree due to an economic crash.
+Many people want to know if they can retire at 60 or 65, but retirement could be hindered to a disastrous degree due to an economic crash.

 However, there’s a much better option, one that’s a whole lot shinier.
 Gold has no attachment to the stock market.
 It’s also separate from the dollar.
 Usually, gold has gone up when the dollar has gone down.
 When inflation hits, gold is a real safe haven.

 It’s good to have gold as well as other kinds of investments in your retirement portfolio.
 Although dollar-based ones are great, they shouldn’t be your only source.

 You’ll be able to keep your retirement account strong and not have to worry about it dropping by more than half in the event of a stock market crash like in 2008.